Contact us

 What Is a Payment Dispute?

-A payment dispute occurs when a customer questions or challenges a transaction, whether it involves a card payment or any other type of error in the payment process.
-In simple terms, what is dispute?
-It’s a process that permits the cardholder to initiate an investigation concerning any transaction they believe to be inaccurate, fraudulent, or unfair.
+A payment dispute occurs when a customer questions or challenges a transaction, whether it involves a credit card payment or any other type of error in the payment process.
+Understanding the dispute transaction meaning is essential for both cardholders and merchants: a transaction dispute is a formal process that permits the cardholder to initiate an investigation concerning any transaction they believe to be inaccurate, fraudulent, or unfair.
 As much as this process protects consumers, it may hurt a business in terms of lost revenue or added fees.

 Dispute Transaction Meaning